-Conchita Wurst is returning to Australia next month to be an ambassador of Adelaide’s upcoming Feast Festival and take part in a drag world record attempt.
+Conchita Wurst returns to Australia next month as an ambassador of Adelaide’s upcoming Feast Festival and to take part in a drag world record attempt.

 As the festival opens on November 15, the bearded Eurovision 2014 champ will give her first Australian performance at The Art of Drag: A Night with Conchita, where drag performers from across the country will gather to attempt to set a Guinness World Record for the largest drag queen stage show.

 But Conchita is adamant she’s not there as a judge.

 “I wouldn’t dare to judge anyone or tell anyone how they can do it better, especially drag artists who may have been doing this for 20 years or more.

 “I’m just so excited about meeting other drag artists and I must admit, I’m a nosy person.
 I like to know how they do their hair and makeup and maybe find out a few other little secrets.”

 The theme of this year’s festival, “Come As You Are,” is about being welcome, being yourself and feeling comfortable, safe and supported, organisers say.

 Conchita is the stage persona of Gay Icon, Austrian singer, recording artist and drag queen Thomas Neuwirth.